 The Pro Breeze 500ml is one of the most recognizable mini dehumidifiers and a bestseller.
 The reason it’s a bestseller? – it does what it says on the tin.
 It is a very consistent small dehumidifier and offers great value.
 Included are basic features like a 250ml/day extraction rate and a 500ml water tank.
 It is highly portable and very low maintenance.
 You just need to empty the water tank, give it an occasional wipe and check the intake isn’t dirty.
 This model only uses 23 watts of electricity so you will barely notice any increase in your electricity bill.

 We recommend this model for minor damp issues in spaces such as bedrooms.
 I have personally used a mini dehumidifier in my bedroom because my walls were wet every morning.
 In a few days the dehumidifier helped me get rid of the problem, they work.

-Best Small Dehumidifier Under £50 – Manwe 900ml Dehumidifier
+Best Small Dehumidifier Under £50 – Aidodo 900ml Dehumidifier

-This model uses slightly more electricity than the Pro Breeze 500ml, 40 watts.
+This model uses the same amount of electricity as the Pro Breeze 500ml, 23 watts.
 In most cases, you still won’t notice this on your electricity bill.
-I recommend the Manwe 900ml for minor damp issues in small spaces such as bedrooms.
+I recommend the Aidodo 900ml for minor damp issues in small spaces such as bedrooms.
 Please refer to our size guide if you have any further questions.